ZhanJet/ZhanJet.github.io/works.md

 * 01/2019-07/2020, Research Assistant,  [PolyU] (香港理工) & [HKU] (香港大学)
   * Builded the lab’s experimental platform consisting of motion capture system(Vicon) and hardware of MAVs.
-  * Proposed an model-based *disturbance observer* which can be used to estimate both model uncertainties and external disturbances.
-A *anti-disturbance controller* based on this observer and nonlinear dynamic inverse control(NDI) was designed.
-Finally, experimental validation was implemented using MAV equipped with Pixracer running PX4.
+  * Proposed a model-based *disturbance observer* which can be used to estimate both model uncertainties and external disturbances.
+An *anti-disturbance controller* based on this observer and nonlinear dynamic inverse control(NDI) was designed.
+Finally, experimental validation was implemented using MAVs equipped with Pixracer running PX4.
   * Integrated Dynamic Movement Primitive(DMP) with prediction of human’s motion in collaborative human-robot object transporting task with the aim of assisting workers in handling heavy objects.

 <table style="width: 540px">